merkle-open/NitroNetSitecore/docs/getting-started.md

 The whole magic would be execute on the returning line `return View("teaser", model);`

 The string `"teaser"` must be fit with the name of a Nitro component.
-The guidelines of a model would be explained under chapter "Create a Model".
+The guidelines of a model would be explained under chapter *"Create a Model"*.

 #### Create a Model

 The Model definition is very simple and smart.
 In the Nitro Folder of your selected component (e.g. `.../frontend/components/molecules/teaser`) it's possible to see all needed information of your model definition.
 This is the contract with the Frontend.
-You can see the contract under `./_data/<molecule-name>.json`:
+You can find it under `./_data/<molecule-name>.json`:

 	{
 		"headline" : "Headline first-line",